 - MRI: (in older infants): to detect causative lesion (e.g., , congenital malformation, intracranial hemorrhage)

-- Bracing to prevent contractures
+- Physical therapy: prevent muscle contractures

 - Nutritional support for dysphagia